-In older cats, the amount of staining, or tartar, on a cat's teeth is also an indicator of age that veterinarians use.
+In older cats, the amount of staining, or tartar, on a cat's teeth is also an indicator of age.
 However, with pets' teeth cleaning products readily available, tartar may not be a good indicator depending on the diligence of the cat's caregiver in providing a dental care program.
 Therefore, while teeth are a good indicator of a cat or kitten's approximate age, they are not foolproof.

-A kitten's fur or hair, called coat, is baby-fine and soft.
-As a cat ages, its coat will thicken and coarsen somewhat.
+A kitten's fur or hair, or its coat, is baby-fine and soft.
+As a cat ages, its coat will thicken and coarsen.
 It may also change color, becoming darker or lighter in shade.
 When a cat attains senior status, it may even develop patches of white or gray individual hairs, much as humans do upon aging.
 While it's not a guarantee of age, the coat helps a vet determine the age of a cat.

 Additionally, how well a cat grooms itself can help indicate how old the animal is.
 Cats are incredibly clean creatures, but an older cat might begin to slack on grooming as it gains weight with age or when dental problems or arthritis make it painful.